-- 109. Plaintiffs reallege paragraphs 1 through 108. - 110.
+- 130. Plaintiffs reallege paragraphs 1 through 129. - 131.
 On May 31, 2020, Defendants stopped peaceful demonstrators from exercising their First Amendment rights.
-Plaintiffs were among the peaceful demonstrators. - 111.
-Plaintiffs and other demonstrators were in a public forum, set aside by FLPD for demonstrators to assemble and exercise their First Amendment rights. - 112.
-Defendants violated Plaintiffs' rights of freedom of speech and assembly under the First Amendment to the United States Constitution by disrupting their lawful First Amendment activities, including their peaceful demonstration against excessive force by law enforcement. - 113.
-Defendants violated Plaintiffs' First Amendment rights when they 1) stopped the speech and assembly of peaceful congregants gathered in a public forum, 2) deployed tear gas and KIPs at crowds containing peaceful persons without warning, 3) deployed force to disperse the crowd without giving a dispersal order, and/or 4) stopped other First Amendment-protected activities by peaceful congregants.
+Plaintiffs were among the peaceful demonstrators. - 132.
+Plaintiffs and other demonstrators were in a public forum, set aside by FLPD for demonstrators to assemble and exercise their First Amendment rights. - 133.
+Defendants violated Plaintiffs' rights of freedom of speech and assembly under the First Amendment to the United States Constitution by disrupting their lawful First Amendment activities, including their peaceful demonstration against excessive force by law enforcement. - 134.
+Defendants violated Plaintiffs' First Amendment rights when they 1) stopped the speech and assembly of peaceful congregants gathered in a public forum set aside for them, 2) deployed tear gas and KIPs at crowds containing peaceful persons without warning, 3) deployed Page 22 of 32 force to disperse the crowd without giving a dispersal order, 4) stopped other First Amendment-protected activities by peaceful congregants, and/or 5) impermissibly lumping the 99% nonviolent protestors into the same category as the 1% of protestors who engaged in episodic resistance to FLPD's deployment of unlawful force.

-- 114. The deployment of tear gas and KIPs forced peaceful demonstrators to discontinue exercising their First Amendment rights. - 115.
-The restrictions on speech imposed by FLPD were not narrowly tailored to achieve a compelling governmental interest using the least restrictive means available. - 116.
-The defendants, individually and in concert with one another, deployed tear gas and KIPs that stopped peaceful demonstrations. - 117.
-The restrictions were not reasonable time, place, and manner restrictions. - 118.
-FLPD SWAT and Field Force Officers, who were on scene, were present, saw the alleged constitutional violations by other officers, but failed to take reasonable steps to protect peaceful demonstrators whose constitutional rights were violated. - 119.
-The Supervising officers either personally participated in the alleged constitutional violation, directed the subordinates to act unlawfully, or knew that the subordinates would act unlawfully and failed to stop them from doing so. - 120.
+- 135. The deployment of tear gas and KIPs forced peaceful demonstrators to discontinue exercising their First Amendment rights. - 136.
+The restrictions on speech imposed by FLPD were not narrowly tailored to achieve a compelling governmental interest using the least restrictive means available. - 137.
+The defendants, individually and in concert with one another, deployed tear gas and KIPs that stopped peaceful demonstrations. - 138.
+The restrictions were not reasonable time, place, and manner restrictions. - 139.
+FLPD SWAT and Field Force Officers, who were on scene, were present, saw the alleged constitutional violations by other officers, but failed to take reasonable steps to protect peaceful demonstrators whose constitutional rights were violated. - 140.
+The Supervising officers either personally participated in the alleged constitutional violation, directed the subordinates to act unlawfully, or knew that the subordinates would act unlawfully and failed to stop them from doing so. - 141.
 As a direct and proximate result of defendants' unlawful conduct, Plaintiffs suffered severe and permanent physical injury, emotional distress, and humiliation, and are entitled to monetary damages and other injunctive relief.